AD Blocker Detected

 This is a great question and will depend highly on the age and individual disposition of the child you are working with.
 Healthy Children provides the following guidelines, which tend to be recommended by pediatricians:

 Again, this is just a guideline; you must find what works best for your child.
-It is recommended to start slow and gradually increase time as the child becomes more experienced with meditating.
-As many kids cannot sit still for long periods, it might be best – especially for a beginner – to break up the meditation into two shorter sessions of just a few minutes at a time.
+It is recommended to start slow and gradually increase the time as the child becomes more experienced with meditating.
+As many kids cannot sit still for long periods, it might be best – especially for someone just beginning meditation – to break up the meditation into two shorter sessions of just a few minutes at a time.

 Morning Meditation for Kids